Juniper/terraform-provider-mist/internal/provider/fixtures/test_implementation_guide.md

-# Comprehensive Test Implementation Guide for Terraform Provider Mist Resources
+# Test Implementation Guide for Terraform Provider Mist Resources

 ## Overview

-This guide provides a complete template for implementing comprehensive test coverage for any resource in the terraform-provider-mist codebase, following established patterns and conventions.
+This guide provides a complete template for implementing test coverage for any resource in the terraform-provider-mist codebase, following established patterns and conventions.

 ## Part 1: Field Analysis & Discovery